Course Management

 They purchase the entire series at once rather than separately.

-Performance field #1 is customizable.
+Performance Field #1 is customizable.
 It is used for descriptions of a performance.

 For example: You could use this field to group courses (or performances) by type--acting, voice, movement, etc (or drama, comedy, musical, etc).

 3. You can change the name of this field by following the instructions found here.
+In this example, the Field name has been changed to Course Type.

 4. You can populate options in this field by going to Setup >> System Tables >> Code Tables.